GMO-Z-com-Cryptonomics/open-api/open-api-service/order_service.md

 ## PlaceOrderService
   - To create new order by symbol side quanity price and clientId.

-  Note
+  Note :
-    * If you put side is SELL it will check balance with BTC from symbol ex : BTC_THB
+    - If you put side is SELL it will check balance with BTC from symbol ex : BTC_THB
-    * Id oy put side is BUY it will check balance with THB from symbol ex : BTC_THB
+    - If you put side is BUY it will check balance with THB from symbol ex : BTC_THB

 ### Request header